 Walls and Ceiling:

-Moving down the walls, again detail clean in accordance with the material used.
-Pay attention to tiny cracks between the bed head and the outer wall (this point incudes similar places), as dust may accumulate there.
+- Moving down the walls, again detail clean in accordance with the material used.
+Pay attention to tiny cracks between the bed head and the outer wall (this point includes similar places), as dust may accumulate there.

 Glass and metal:

 - Clean the portholes with vinegar and water or glass cleaner.

 - Polish all metal fittings with corresponding polish.

 Furniture, curtains and blinds: